Xinantécatl (Nevado de Toluca)

 Arrival, but not yet

-After the preparation for the hiking on the base of the park, we moved to the road that serves as entrance to the base of Xinantecatl.
-It's 3 USD to transport you.
+After the preparation for the hiking on the base of the park, we moved to the road that serves as entrance to the base of Xinantécatl.
+Some vans transport you, from the entrance to the base of the park.
+3 USD.

 Good socks, clothes with thermal insulation, good boots, gloves, are much welcome.
-Without it, you will shiver at this time of the day, and the hiking/climbing and descending of the mountain peak, will be difficult.
-I forgot to bring a beanie, gloves, sunglasses, and they were all missed.
+Without it, you will shiver.
+In my case, I forgot to bring a beanie, gloves, sunglasses, and they were all missed...

 The horizon and the mountains around, form beautiful landscapes.